Manelmc/rnn-time-to-event/README.md

 # rnn-time-to-event
-Recurrent Neural Networks to predict the time to an event
+An approximation of Recurrent Neural Networks to predict the Time to an Event

+# Predictive Maintenance with the Turbofan Engine Dataset

+# Predictive Maintenance with the Li-ion Battery Aging Dataset

+# Resources